adilghoghawala/gmail-job-tracker/README.md

     - Create a project in Google Cloud Console.
     - Enable the Gmail API.
     - Configure OAuth consent screen:
+        - User type: External
+        - Status: Testing
         - Add your Gmail as a Test user
     - Create an OAuth Client of type Desktop App
     - Download the JSON and save it as:
         - gmail-job-tracker/credentials.json